MatthewHarrigan/fret/README.md

 Requires
 * OS X only
 * python 3 (though it seems to work with python 2.x)
 * 36 sound files in /sounds or similar location.
 Specify the location in the config.
 I've been using the sounds from http://www.reactor-site.com/samples/reactor_strat.zip specifically those from the Reactor Strat/Reactor Strat Samples/p folder.
 A word of warning when downloading a library of samples, a few I tried where missing notes including those from other folders mentioned previously.
 Also they're a bit out of tune.
 Beware!
+I've included the sounds but in no way claim any copywrite.
 * Run the commands above

 Configuration